-If you’ve been following our Organic Garden Diary series, you know how much we LOVE our Compost Tea and how much it has improved the health of our soil and production of our plants.
-In the ten years since we have been actively working an organic veggie garden, we have never seen more lush and bountiful growth and more healthy and productive plants.
-In a prior post we talked about Compost Tea – what, why, how and the fact that since we used so much – 50 gallons a week – it can become costly to purchase as much as we need, so we built our own and promised a subsequent post on “How To” build your own Compost Tea Brewer!
-So here we are as promised…Compost Tea: How to Build a Brewer & Brew Tea.
+In the fifteen years since we have been actively working an organic veggie garden, we have never seen more lush and bountiful growth and more healthy and productive plants.
+In a prior post we talked about Compost Tea – what, why, how and the fact that since we used so much – 50 gallons a week – it can become costly to purchase as much as we need, so we built our own and promised a subsequent post on “How To” build your own DIY Compost Tea Brewer!

 - Container/vessel to hold the liquid/tea – with bulkhead fitting and spigot to dispense